Knull

-Knull has been described as one of Marvel's most notable and powerful male supervillains.
+Knull has been described as one of Marvel's most powerful supervillains.

+Knull made his cinematic debut in the Sony's Spider-Man Universe (SSU) film Venom: The Last Dance, portrayed by Andy Serkis.

 Publication history

 The character was first introduced in Venom vol. 4 #3 (Aug 2018), giving a nod to a nameless being appearing in Thor: God of Thunder #6.
 The character would be mentioned in various issues of Web of Venom, Guardians of the Galaxy and "War of the Realms".
-After that, Knull was the main antagonist in Donny Cates’ Silver Surfer: Black #1.
+After that, Knull was the main antagonist in Donny Cates' Silver Surfer: Black.

 Knull returned in King in Black as the main antagonist, which centers on his attack on Earth with his symbiote army.